cjmatta/Confluent-GCP-Workshop/README.md

 git checkout ccloud-profiles
 ```

-7. Use `gcloud compute instances list` to generate the hosts file you'll need for the ansible playbooks:
+7. Use `gcloud compute instances list` to generate the hosts file you'll need for the ansible playbooks, run this from the `cp-ansible` directory:

 ```bash
 CP_HOSTS=$(gcloud compute instances list --format=json --filter="name~confluent-cloud"  |\